future-proof-tn/randev-guide/docs/staff-guide/index.md

 If a client showed up without a booking or simply that is not a Randev user you can simply instantly book for him.

-To do so open the Randev application,
+To do so

+- Open the Randev application,

-click on the drop down menu icon,
+- Click on the drop down menu icon,

-click on my store then instant booking.
+- Click on my store then instant booking.

 it will redirect you to a page where you should provide the phone number of the client, an optional name field, which service does he want and there is a de-activated button that when clicked brings up the calendar in case he wants the booking for another day